 - where you die or are domiciled.

-The other option is to make a local will in each of the countries in which you hold assets.
+The other option is to make a local Will in each country in which you hold assets.
 This option is usually preferable because:

-- if there is only one will for all property, having probate of the original will granted in one country and then in the others may cause difficulties, because the Court in each country will want to retain the original will.
+- if there is only one Will for all property, having probate of the original Will granted in one country and then in the others, the court in each country will want to retain the original Will;

-- there may also be delays caused by the translation and interpretation of will made in another country;
+- delays may be caused by the translation and interpretation of a Will made in another country;

-- administrative difficulties can occur if the original will is held in one country while there are assets in another country which have to be distributed;
+- there may be administrative difficulties if the original Will is held in one country whilst there are assets in another country to be distributed;

-- the probate process can be significantly simplified for your family and executors because the executors have a local legal advisor to guide them through the process and the cultural differences.
+- the probate process can be simplified for the executor with a local legal advisor to guide them through the process and the cultural differences.

-When making wills in separate countries, it’s very important to advise each of your lawyers that you either intend to make, or have already made, a will in another country.
-This is to ensure that your wills don’t contradict each other or that one will doesn’t inadvertently revoke (cancel) another.
+When making Wills in separate countries, it’s important to advise each of your lawyers that you either intend to make, or have already made, a Will in another country.
+This is to avoid your Wills contradicting each other or one Will inadvertently revoking (cancel) another.

-An international will may still be appropriate if most of your assets are in Australia with a modest asset (such as a bank account) in a signatory country where a grant of probate is likely to be necessary.
+An international Will may still be appropriate if most of your assets are in Australia with a modest asset in a signatory country where a grant of probate is likely to be necessary.

-If you have assets in countries other than Australia, contact us for legal advice as to the best structure for your situation to ensure that your assets are disposed of in accordance with your wishes and that the estate administration process is as cost-effective and streamlined as possible.
+If you have assets in countries other than Australia contact us for free no-obligation initial telephone advice regarding the best structure for your situation to ensure that your assets are disposed of according to your wishes and that the estate administration process is as cost-effective and streamlined as possible.